tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 handshake that uses session resumption.

-Because each party sends in the extension_data the value that it will receive as a connection identifier in encrypted records, it is possible for an endpoint to use a globally constant length for such connection identifiers.
+Because each party sends in the extension_data the value that it will receive as a connection ID in encrypted records, it is possible for an endpoint to use a globally constant length for such connection IDs.
 This can in turn ease parsing and connection lookup, for example by having the length in question be a compile-time constant.
-Note that such implementations must still be able to send other length connection identifiers to other parties.
+Note that such implementations must still be able to send other length connection IDs to other parties.

-In DTLS, connection ids are exchanged at the beginning of the DTLS session only.
-There is no dedicated "connection id update" message that allows new connection ids to be established mid-session, because DTLS in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
+In DTLS, connection ID are exchanged at the beginning of the DTLS session only.
+There is no dedicated "connection ID update" message that allows new connection IDs to be established mid-session, because DTLS in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
 DTLS peers switch to the new record layer format when encryption is enabled.